antononcube/MathematicaVsR/Projects/TextAnalysisOfTrumpTweets/README.md

     - Using [Association rule learning](https://en.wikipedia.org/wiki/Association_rule_learning) device tags are associated with words in the tweets.

-    - In the Mathematica-part these associations rules are not needed for the sentiment analysis (because of the built-in classifiers).
+    - In the Mathematica-part these associations rules are not needed for the sentiment analysis (because of the built-in classifiers.)

-    - This association rule mining is done mostly to support and extend the text analysis in [1] and, of course, for comparison purposes.
+    - The association rule mining is done mostly to support and extend the text analysis in [1] and, of course, for comparison purposes.

 In [1] the sentiments are derived from computed device-word associations, so in [1] the order of steps is 1-2-4-3.
 In Mathematica we do not need the 4th step in order to get the sentiments in the 3d step.